 Reflection on Prior Year Targets and Notable Trends.
-Unless available from the previous schools, the team should indicate this section of the UIP template is "Not Applicable".
+Unless available from the previous schools, the team should indicate this section of the UIP template is "Not Applicable" because the school is new and does not have multiple years of trend data or previous targets.